 - Heart conditions in Cavalier King Charles Spaniels

 Choose a reputable breeder who conducts health screening tests and can provide official documentation such as hip or elbow scores.
+Rescue centres will be able to advice on any current medical issues and overall wellness.

 Dog ownership is a big responsibility.
 Sadly, many dogs are given up for reasons that could have been avoided, such as: